 The PDD (version 1 of 24 February 2006) /1/ submitted by SIL - Soluções Ambientais Ltda. and Econergy on 2 March 2006 was assessed by DNV.
-Moreover, a revised version of the PDD /2/ (version 02 dated 05 April 2006), which was submitted to address DNV's initial validation findings, was assessed by DNV.
+A revised version of the PDD /2/ (version 02 dated 05 April 2006) was submitted to address DNV's initial validation findings, was assessed by DNV.
+Moreover, a final version /3/ (version 3 29 June 2006) was submitted, including the last version of ACM0001 /7/ and ACM 0002/8/.

-In addition, a spreadsheet containing calculations of the combined margin grid electricity emission factor applied by the project /3/ and other documents, such as the environmental licences and licence requirements as well as the letters sent to local stakeholders, were assessed.
+In addition, a spreadsheet containing calculations of the combined margin grid electricity emission factor applied by the project /4/ and other documents, such as the environmental licences and licence requirements as well as the letters sent to local stakeholders, were assessed.